QLchedan/linux-osu-ingame-overlay/README.md

 ## Known Issues
 - The overlay does not function correctly when the game is set to fullscreen mode (whether native or borderless).
 Currently I have no idea how to fix that, so the overlay is limited to windowed mode only.
-- The auto show/hide function may be kinda slow due to the inefficient method used to fetch osu! window data, which relies on a polling cycle of 500ms.

 ## How to Use